|

 efficiency, but prevents overloading of the R.F. and converter tube when tuned

+to a very powerful local station.
 A second section of the A.V.C. system controls

 the converter and I.F. tubes.
 The major part of maintaining the volume level